Using AI to improve the human experience

 Iteration #1:

-A very silly app that pulled a random tarot card and generated an image with the hugging face API.
-I had concerns about the environmental impact of image-generation and the ethical implications of AI rendered artwork.
+This was a fun and silly app, but I had concerns about the environmental impact of image-generation and the ethical implications of AI rendered artwork.
 With that in mind, I pivoted to real works of art from the MET.

 I switched from MET to ARTIC.
 I valued the vast metadata and object availability in ARTIC API.
 Things are still pretty silly here because it opens with a tarot pull, a random artwork and then generative AI acts as an oracle reader.
 It’s far too entertaining to abandon.
 Linked below.